linode/docs/docs/applications/game-servers/dont-starve-together-on-ubuntu.md

     This is completely normal and we will fix this in the next step.

-3. Press the **CONTROL + C** to quit the server.
+3. Press **Control+C** to quit the server.
 You will return to the linux command prompt.

 4. Create a settings file for your Don't Starve Together server in `~/.klei/DoNotStarveTogether/`.
 Below  is an example configuration file.
 You may use this and modify it as you need.
 Note that where several non-binary options exist, they are shown in this file delimited with a `|`, and numerical ranges are denoted with `..`.
 Choose a single option.